 - Stickers and fun items can make the process more fun.
 You may even find some that correlate to your bills.
 For instance, we have “payday” stickers for the days we get paid.

 Once you have what you need, it is time to start organizing your calendar.
-The first thing you want to write down is all of your expenses that don’t change month-to-month.
+The first thing you want to write down is all of your expenses that remain the same month-to-month.
 For instance, we pay $1,767.50 in rent every month.
-That won’t change until the end of the year when we renew or move.
+That will not change until the end of the year when we renew our lease or move.
 The number $1,767.50 is written down along with “RENT” on the 1st day of every month.
 Similarly, our car payment of $698 is written down on the 14th of every month.
-Until we get it refinanced, this is the monthly cost.
-It won’t change.
+Until we get it refinanced, this is the static monthly cost.

-After you do that, start listing the expenses you have each month that may vary.
-For example, you have to pay utilities every month.
+Once that is complete, start listing the expenses that may vary in cost each month.
+For example, you have to pay utilities on a monthly basis.
 However, our electric bill goes up in the summer due to running the air conditioning.
 In the winter, the gas bill is higher.
 Make an estimate for how much you’ll spend on these items (it’s a good idea to round up).

 Following the addition of those costs, you can start adding in the less frequent expenses.
 For us, this includes our annual registration fees for our car, property tax on the vehicle, car maintenance, paying our taxes, renewing annual subscriptions, celebrating birthdays, holidays and vacations, and ensuring we have enough money to pay for annual check-ups.